BenAcord/AutoRpt/templates/oswe/report/0-execsummary.md

 # High-Level Summary

 I was tasked with performing a white-box penetration test towards Offensive Security Exam.
 A white-box penetration test is sifting through the massive amount of data available to identify potential points of weakness.
 The focus of this test is to provide a comprehensive assessment of both internal and external vulnerabilities.
 My overall objective was to evaluate the application, identify vulnerabilities, and write automated exploit while reporting the findings back to Offensive Security.

 When performing the white-box penetration test, there were several critical vulnerabilities that were identified on Offensive Security's network.

+BOILERPLATE_VULNS_CHART

 When performing the attacks, I was able to gain access to multiple machines, primarily due to design flaws and implementation errors.
 During the testing, I had a shell access to multiple systems.
 All systems were successfully exploited and access granted.

 These systems as well as a brief description on how access was obtained are listed below:

-- 192.168.x.x - app_name - Short summary of the exploit path
-- 192.168.x.x - app_name - Short summary of the exploit path
+BOILERPLATE_VULNS_TABLE

 ## Recommendations

 I recommend patching the vulnerabilities identified during the testing to ensure that an attacker cannot exploit these systems in the future.
 One thing to remember is that these systems require frequent patching and once patched, should remain on a regular patch program to protect additional vulnerabilities that are discovered at a later date.

+BOILERPLATE_VULNS_RECOMMENDATIONS

 # Whitebox audit

 The penetration testing portions of the assessment focus heavily on gaining access to a variety of systems.
 During this penetration test, I was able to successfully gain access to **X** out of the **2** systems.